plattfot/rb-rgr-flatpak/README.md

 Which seems to be a replacement for HP's RG receiver.

 I got tired of it breaking all the time when installing it using [AUR](https://github.com/plattfot/rb-rgr-aur) (it does not play nice with wayland).
-Hopefully it will be more stable as a flatpak.
+Hopefully this will be more stable as a flatpak.

 Download tarball from